tursodatabase/libsql/ext/wasm/api/README.md

 WASM-specific helper functions, at least one of which requires access to private/static `sqlite3.c` internals. `sqlite3.wasm` is compiled from this file rather than `sqlite3.c`.

+The following files are part of the build process but are injected into the build-generated `sqlite3.js` along with `sqlite3-api.js`.

+- `extern-pre-js.js`\
+  Emscripten-specific header for Emscripten's `--extern-pre-js` flag.
+As of this writing, that file is only used for experimentation purposes and holds no code relevant to the production deliverables.
+- `pre-js.js`\
+  Emscripten-specific header for Emscripten's `--pre-js` flag.
+This file is intended as a place to override certain Emscripten behavior before it starts up, but corner-case Emscripten bugs keep that from being a reality.
+- `extern-post-js.js`\
+  Emscripten-specific header for Emscripten's `--extern-post-js` flag.
+This file overwrites the Emscripten-installed `sqlite3InitModule()` function with one which, after the module is loaded, also initializes the asynchronous parts of the sqlite3 module.
+For example, the OPFS VFS support.